davelosert/ngPlacesAutocomplete/README.md

 ```

 ##API
-The directive needs an **ngModel** set and further offers two attributes:
+The directive needs an **ngModel** set and further offers three attributes:

 **paOnPlaceReady** - Expects a NodeJS-Style Callback-Function that gets executed everytime a user chose a place from the autocomplete-window.
 The first parameter is either
 an error if one occured or null.
 The second one is the recieved Places-Object as specified [here](https://developers.google.com/maps/documentation/javascript/reference?hl=FR#PlaceResult).